-Moving from Ostiense to the neighborhood of Pigneto where much of the bulk of Rome’s Street Art is.
-Pigneto happens to be the neighborhood of the Italian Director Pier Paolo Pasolini who is said to be in love with the area.
+After Ostiense neighborhood, we visited the area of Pigneto where much of the bulk of Rome’s Street Art is honestly.
+Pigneto happens to be the neighborhood of the Italian Director Pier Paolo Pasolini who was in love with the area.
 Many street artists have therefore captured the visionary all along Via Fanfulla da Lodi.

-For instance, Pasolini’s face behind this superhero is homage to a famous article he once wrote for a newspaper.
+For instance, Pasolini’s face behind this superhero image below is homage to a famous article he once wrote for a newspaper.
 The article was titled “Io so i nomi” (I know the names) and the same is reflected on the mural as well.

-Another eye catching street art is that of the actress Margherita Caruso who played the young Virgin Mary in Pier Pasolini’s film “Il vangelo secondo Matteo” (The gospel according to Matthew).
+Another eye catching street art is that of actress Margherita Caruso who played the young Virgin Mary in Pier Pasolini’s film “Il vangelo secondo Matteo” (The gospel according to Matthew).